 7. Itoh peonies.

 Sometimes called intersectional peonies, these offer the hardiness of herbaceous peonies and the colours of tree peonies.
 Japanese hybridizer Toichi Itoh developed them in the mid-20th century as a cross between the herbaceous and woody peonies.
 He tried over 2,000 hybrids before finding some that he liked, then died before any of his seedlings bloomed.
-Though those seedlings did bloom and were impressive, they were too difficult to propagate for the mass market until recently—in fact, I’ve heard reports of them selling for $1,000 each ten years ago.
+Though those seedlings did bloom and were impressive, they were too difficult to propagate for the mass market until recently—in fact, I’ve heard reports of them selling for $1,000 each 20 years ago.
 In 2004, Quebec company Planteck Biotechnologies developed a propagation method that proved successful for the Itohs, bringing them within reach of more gardeners.

 8. Americans but no Canadians.

 There are no peonies native to Canada, but there are two that are native to North America: P. brownii and P. californica.
 The latter grows, not surprisingly, in California and has started making a bit of headway into the gardening world.
-It’s a charming deep pink single that is very drought tolerant; it grows in the dessert and can go a year without water.
+It’s a charming deep pink single that is very drought tolerant; it grows in the desert and can go a year without water.
 P. brownii, which is not attractive in a traditional way (see the picture with drooping, brownish bloom), occurs at high elevations amongst the Ponderosa pines and sagebrush of Utah and Wyoming.
 It is extremely tolerant of cold and drought and survives with a very short growing season.

 9. The ants go marching.